-Request · Cloudflare Workers docs
+Request

 Request context is the context of the

 "fetch" event callback.
-It is important to note that due to how workers are executed, asynchronous tasks (e.g.
+It is important to note that due to how Workers are executed, asynchronous tasks (for example,

 fetch) can only be run inside the request context.